-The top reasons are comfort, warmth and a feeling of protection.
+The top reasons for sleeping with your hands under your head are comfort, warmth and a feeling of protection.
+Your arms and hands feel soft and warm.
+When we first came down out of the trees it was better than sleeping with our faces in the dirt.
 It’s been handed down to us since we slept on the ground.
 But, it may be that you just feel like sleeping that way.

 I like sleeping with my hands under my Face

 I sleep with my hands under my head at night because it cradles my face just above the pillow and helps keep me in a position where I feel comfortable.

 With my face elevated just above the pillow by my hand I can breathe easier because I can get better fresh air flow.